outkine/plays/my-world.md

 --Mary and Stephan enter from one side, holding hands, and slowly make their way towards the center.

 M: Ugh, we've been walking for such a long time!
 Where is this place you wanted to show me?
-S: Wow, so you have enough patience to take a standardized test but not to walk 10 minutes?
+S: Wow, so you have enough patience to take a standardized test, but not enough to walk 10 minutes?
 It's just around the corner.
 --When they reach the center, they "turn around the corner" and the curtains open up to reveal a dark "sky" with little stars hanging up from the catwalk.
 S: That, my dear Mary, is the milky way.
 Hard to believe it, huh?
 --Mary is speechless.
 Sad music begins to play.